vault27/Foundation/vxlan.md

 - Ingress repliaction - packed to VxLAN - and sent to all in VNI - configured statically or with BGP EVPN

 ## Configuration on Nexus 9000
 We create special Loopback for overlay, announce it to BGP.
+For every VLAN where clients are connected we configure VNI.

 ```
 leaf-1(config)# feature vn-segment-vlan-based
 leaf-1(config)# feature nv overlay

+vlan 100
+  name PROD
+  vn-segment 100

 ```